The role of local bounds on neighborhoods in the network for scale-free state synchronization of multi-agent systems: Discrete--time results

 If this determinant does not depend on $\lambda$ then

-and if this is asymptotically stable then $\tilde{A}$ must be asymptotically stable which is only possible if the matrix $A$ is already asymptotically stable.
-Note that the coefficients of a characteristic polynomial of a asymptotically stable matrix of fixed dimensions can never exceed a certain bound $M$ since all eigenvalues are bounded.
-But if \eqref{rrtY} depends on $\lambda$ then for large enough $\lambda$ the coefficients of this characteristic polynomial will exceed this bound $M$ which implies that the matrix is not asymptotically stable which yields a contradiction. \end{proof}
+and if this is asymptotically stable then $\tilde{A}$ must be Schur stable which is only possible if the matrix $A$ is already Schur stable.
+Note that the coefficients of a characteristic polynomial of a Schur stable matrix of fixed dimensions can never exceed a certain bound $M$ since all eigenvalues are bounded.
+But if \eqref{rrtY} depends on $\lambda$ then for large enough $\lambda$ the coefficients of this characteristic polynomial will exceed this bound $M$ which implies that the matrix is not Schur stable which yields a contradiction. \end{proof}